Skip to main content

 Tender

-At Monek, tender encompasses the entire process on payment terminals: initiating the transaction, receiving card information, adjusting the amount if needed, awaiting authorization, printing the receipt, and receiving final status, all linked to a tenderReference.
+At Monek, tender encompasses the entire process on payment terminals: initiating the transaction, receiving card information, adjusting the amount if needed, awaiting authorisation, printing the receipt, and receiving final status, all linked to a tenderReference.

 Tokenization